fpenzar/Intro_to_ML/report_1.md

 ![correlation matrix of attributes](./images/correlation_matrix.png)

+#### Data visualization
+In the following part of the section, the relationships with the Gross Tertiary Education Enrollment attribute and other attributes are highlighted.
+Since it's the attribute that our future regression models will try to predict, a visualization through scatter graphs of its relations could help us in determining the feasibility of the task.

 #### PCA

 Since the attributes had different scales, standardization was applied on all of them.
 Using the [scipy function svd](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.svd.html), svd was done on the dataset which enabled for a principal component analysis.\